 Virtual personal assistants (VPAs) have become commonplace not just at home, but also in offices around the world.
 VPAs are smart technology that understand requested information in written or spoken words and perform tasks for an individual.

-Although there is significant growth in real Virtual Assistants in the workforce, largely due to the increased number of both remote workers and platforms such as Upwork and Fiverr, this article will shine a light on smart VPAs and how they’re currently integrated in businesses.
+Although there is significant growth in real Virtual Personal Assistants in the workforce, largely due to the increased number of both remote workers and platforms such as Upwork and Fiverr, this article will shine a light on smart VPAs and how smart technology is currently integrated in businesses.

-There are currently a few heavy hitters in the VPA market.
+There are currently a few heavy hitters in the Virtual Personal Assistants market.

 - Apple’s Siri is one of the more popular VPAs, built right into the iPhone since the iPhone 4S, and provides fast voice recognition services, weather features, notebooks, and web services

 - Microsoft’s Cortana, first introduced in 2009, is a warm and helpful VPA that can help with important tasks like setting up appointments, creating calendars, and making phone calls.
 It’s advanced AI capabilities allows it to easily answer multi-tier question quickly.
 Since Cortana can easily go from phone to computer, it is especially helpful for many people who need a VPA for work use it.